ebenezerdon/ebenezerdon/README.md

 + NextJob (AI Job Platform)
   - Track job applications, generate personalized cover letters, get tailored interview prep, and increase your job-search success rate.

++ Faye (Privacy-First Period Tracker)
+  - A completely free, offline-first menstrual cycle app.
+No accounts, no tracking, no ads.
+Just exceptional cycle tracking with great UX.

 + License Pilot (VSCode Extension)
   - Quickly generate and add the right license to your project with just a few clicks.
 Simple, fast, and reliable.